spacetelescope/jwst/docs/getting_started/install.rst

 .. warning::
     JWST requires a C compiler for dependencies.
+    JWST is only compatible with python versions 3.11, 3.12, and 3.13.

 .. warning::
     Installation on MacOS Mojave 10.14 will fail due to lack of a stable build for dependency ``opencv-python``.